 The Project is a year-long level 3 module.
 You will undertake detailed research on a chosen topic after discussion with a supervisor.
 Each project will involve collection of data by means such as experiment, questionnaire or observation, as well as the analysis and interpretation of the data in the context of previous work.

 You will examine how genetics and biotechnology are being used for the improvement of human welfare, and consider whether claims for these methods are being over-stated.
 The focus will be upon the underlying ethical and socio-economic issues, rather than the technology.
-You will have a 2 hour lecture once per week during study of this module.
+You will have a two-hour lecture once per week during study of this module.

 Biological Photography and Imaging II

 Extends and develops your skills of creative and critical biological photography.
 You’ll continue to develop the practice and experience gained in Biological Photography and Imaging 1.
 You are encouraged to demonstrate increasing expertise in selected subject areas and/or specialist photographic techniques such as digital imaging and manipulation (using Photoshop CS software), digital video photography and editing, ecological and environmental photography, landscapes, macro and long lens photography and specialist lighting.
 Field and studio work continue to be essential elements of the module.
-You will have around 6 hours of lectures per week studying this module.
+You will have around three hours of lectures per week studying this module.

 Evolution and Behaviour

 A series of student-driven assignments, discussion groups and problem-solving workshops on evolutionary biology, with an emphasis on behaviour.
 You’ll consider topics such as adaptation, sex and evolution, kinship theory, communication, and human behavioural ecology.
 There are four hours of lectures and workshops each week in this module.